shyam369-b/Dynamic-Form-Generator-Challenge/README.md

 - Updates in real-time as JSON is edited
 - Responsive form layout
 - Proper error states and validation.

+Technical Requirements:

+- Use TypeScript for type safety
+- Create proper interfaces for the JSON schema
+- Handle JSON validation gracefully
+- Real-time form generation and validation
+- Proper error boundaries for both editor and form
+- Mobile-responsive layout (stack editor and preview on smaller screens)

+Form Features

+The generated form will:
+- Support all field types from the schema
+- Show proper validation messages
+- Have loading states where appropriate
+- Submit data to console.log()
+- Show success message after submission
+- Be styled consistently using Tailwind CSS

 Technical Stack :